shoefer/shoefer.github.io/_posts/2015-07-28-datascience-showoff.markdown

 ---
-layout: intuds_post
+layout: intuitivemi_post
 title:  "The Power of Machine Intelligence"
 date:   2015-07-28 15:00:00
-categories: intuds
+categories: intuitivemi
 comments: true
-intuds-weight: 0
+intuitivemi-weight: 0
-intuds-category: Basics
+intuitivemi-category: Basics
 ---

 Thinking machines have revolutionalized our everyday life, maybe even more than industrialization or the invention of the car.
 But although everyone of has an intuition about how a car works thinking machines remain obscure and magical to most of us.